Page 2 - Physical Look - Hardware; Installation

 Taking a look at the whole product, the Noctua NH-C14S is a medium-to-large sized heatsink.
 With dimensions of 115mm in height, 140mm in width, and 163mm in depth, the heatsink is large in different ways compared to other heatsinks.
 I should mention these dimensions are smaller than the Noctua NH-D15S in all dimensions except for depth.
 When I say it is large, this is because it occupies a relatively large footprint when it sits over the motherboard.
 There is definite overhang over the memory slots.
 However, depending on the orientation of the fans, the Noctua NH-C14S can work around taller memory heatsinks.
 By placing the fan on top, the NH-C14S offers a clearance of up to 70mm of height, which is generally good for even tall RAM heatspreaders.
 On the other hand, if you are working in a tighter case, the fan can be placed in between the processor and the heatsink, keeping the maximum height at 115mm in total.
 This makes the NH-C14S capable in smaller cases such as HTPC chassis.
 If you have space to spare, you can place fans on both sides for optimal cooling performance.
 Compared to the NH-C14, the NH-C14S offers more room when operating in high clearance mode, with an extra 5mm to work with.
 While these numbers may seem small enough to scoff at, considering the relative size of RAM, this extra clearance may actually be the difference people are looking for.
 This change means the NH-C14S is taller than its predecessor, but this is understandable.
 In addition, the NH-C14S has been offset to not interfere with the top PCI Express slot on a motherboard, which is good to see.

 The NH-C14S, just like the original NH-C14, is symmetrical in design when looking at the heatsink towards the base.
 From the base, a total of six pipes flow through the base and into the fins.
 These fins stretch all through the array of fins, and poke out at the top.
 A seventh pipe goes from the top of the base into the fins, but does not follow all the way through.
-The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in an alternating manner to spread out the heat in the single array of radiating fins.
 The 0.77 square meters of surface area, combined with Noctua's NF-A14 PWM fan should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 A picture of the bottom of the Noctua NH-C14S CPU heatsink.
 The photo shows the configuration of the aforementioned pipes more clearly in relation to the base leading into the fin array.
 As we have seen with other Noctua NH-C14S, the base is very flat, and should ensure the entire base sits evenly on top of the processor.
 There are no abnormalities, but the base shows the circular milling marks made during production.
 While this means the base of the NH-C14S cannot be used for selfie shots due to its lack of a mirror like finish, it should still rest flat on the processor.